 Write a Research Paper on the subject of Staff Relationships.
-The paper will be 10 to 15 pages in length and will utilize a minimum of 10 research resources.
+The paper will be 10 pages in length and will utilize a minimum of 10 research resources.
 One of the resources must be a primary research interview with a professional staff member of a local church or Christian organization.
+(The interview can be with your mentor).
 The title of the paper must be directly related to building or improving relationships among professional staff members in a church.
 The paper will be written from the perspective of a church with two or more staff members.
 The paper should be applicable to the entire church staff (both paid and lay) and will include ways that the research ideas can be implemented to improve church staff relationships.

-This assignment is related to SLO #5,6, and 7 Due Friday December 6th 11:59 CST.
+This assignment is related to SLO #5, 6, and 7 Due: 12/7.